conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-flow-signals-radar.md

 - Use sticky notes or cards to place signals physically or digitally
 - Encourage teams to move signals as their understanding evolves
-- Run a **Radar Review** every 2–4 weeks to assess movement
+- Run a **Flow Friction Discovery** every 2–4 weeks to assess movement
 - Use color-coding to highlight categories (e.g., platform, ownership, feedback loops)

 ---

 ## 🎯 From signal to decision

-The radar doesn’t just help visualize,it helps reason.
+The radar doesn’t just help visualize, it helps reason.

 > “This signal keeps showing up in different teams… and it’s connected to several delivery delays.
 Let’s elevate it to a trigger.”